waltermeyer/socket-programming/README.md

 ### Part II: Build your own simple web server!

 What is a web server.
-Well, a web server is in its simplest form a program that serves data to web clients.
-More specifically, hen your browser visits a website, it is asking the web server for a particular file or set of files.
+Well, a web server is in its simplest form a program that serves web pages to web browsers!
+More specifically, when your browser visits a website, it is asking the web server for a particular file.
 Much like we did in Part 1, the web server is responding to GET requests so that the browser can download a file and display it in your browser.
 Remember, a web page is HTML contained in a file that your web browser "renders".

 ### How does a socket work?